World

 Share

-In response to these systemic issues, the International Court (ICC) has sought arrest warrants for senior Taliban leaders, accusing them of crimes against humanity for persecuting women and girls.
+In response to these systemic issues, the International Criminal Court (ICC) has sought arrest warrants for two senior Taliban leaders, accusing them of crimes against humanity for persecuting women and girls.
 The UN expert has also called for international legal action, urging support for the ICC’s efforts and advocating for bringing Afghanistan before the International Court of Justice for violating international conventions on women’s rights.

 Share